ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.3.md

 The new release adds `Ibexa\Contracts\Rest\Security\AuthorizationHeaderRESTRequestMatcher` service that can be used instead of `Ibexa\AdminUi\REST\Security\NonAdminRESTRequestMatcher`.
 It allows REST API endpoints to work with cookie-based authentication.

-### PIM improvements

-#### HTTP cache support for product-related responses

-Customer group is now part of user context, which enables HTTP cache to support product-related responses.

 #### Ability to retrieve a customer group

-You can now retrieve customer group by implementing the `Ibexa\Contracts\ProductCatalog\CustomerGroupResolverInterface` interface and tagging it with `ibexa.product_catalog.customer_group.resolver`.
+You can now retrieve Customer Group by implementing the `Ibexa\Contracts\ProductCatalog\CustomerGroupResolverInterface` interface and tagging it with `ibexa.product_catalog.customer_group.resolver`.